 Part-time students have the advantage of both an uninterrupted career as well as steady income growth.
-This is particularly useful when professionals wish to continue working in the same field, vertical or function.
-By the time, a Full-time student passes out, he or she would have two years less experience than a part-time student would .
-This is a big disadvantage in rapidly changing sectors like technology.
+The flexibility in course structure will help professionals continue working in the same field, vertical or job function.
+By the time, a Full-time student passes out, he or she would have two years less experience than a part-time student would.
+For rapidly changing sectors like technology, continuity with technology is crucial in understanding the challenges of implementing a project.
 Conversely, a part-time program is not ideal for career switchers.
-The intensity and thoroughness of Full-time learning makes it the ideal option for those who wish to change tracks completely.
+The intensity and thoroughness of Full-time learning make it the ideal option for those who wish to change tracks completely.

 While Part-time and full-time programs both offer projects, most of the part-time MBA programs do not offer internships.
 UCLA Anderson is the rare exception.
 Internships allow students to make mistakes and gain valuable experience.
 In a 2-Year MBA program, students get the time (1 year) to improve and correct their mistakes.